maelys-mcardle/snowflake/docs/snowflake/README.md

 13   FLT        BANK            Converts BANK into a float.
 14   STR        BANK            Converts BANK into a string.
 15    []        BANK            Converts BANK into an empty array.
+16   LBL        BANK            Converts BANK into a label (positive integer).

 CODE  MNEMONIC  ARGUMENTS       DESCRIPTION
 ---  ---------  --------------  -----------
 10   VAR        BANK LITERAL    Stores LITERAL in BANK.
 Type is inferred.
-11   BLN        BANK LITERAL    Stores LITERAL into BANK as boolean.
+11   BLN        BANK LITERAL    Stores LITERAL into BANK as a boolean.
-12   INT        BANK LITERAL    Stores LITERAL into BANK as integer.
+12   INT        BANK LITERAL    Stores LITERAL into BANK as an integer.
-13   FLT        BANK LITERAL    Stores LITERAL into BANK as float.
+13   FLT        BANK LITERAL    Stores LITERAL into BANK as a float.
-14   STR        BANK LITERAL    Stores LITERAL into BANK as string.
+14   STR        BANK LITERAL    Stores LITERAL into BANK as a string.
+15   (RESERVED)
+16   LBL        BANK LITERAL    Stores LITERAL into BANK as a label.
 ```

 ```